cs3110/materials-2019fa/06-hop/hw.md

    - find the elements of a list that are between `90` and `100`, inclusive
    - finding the maximum of a list of integers
-   - truncating each string in a list to at most 5 characters long and replacing the rest of the characters with an elipsis
+   - truncating each string in a list to at most 5 characters long and replacing the rest of the characters with an ellipsis

 3. Do the exercises named **repeat**, **sum_cube_odd**, **exists**, **uncurry**, **curry**, and **tree map**.